Since September 2020 there is a completely new software version

 The first steps to do when things go wrong

-Restart the player in order to get all the system components in a stable state:
+Restart the Network Music Player in order to get all the system components in a stable state:

 1. Turn off the player.